sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 10:53am, pitstop in Auvers-sur-Oise.
 There's mention of Vincent van Gogh being here.
 42km down, not far left now.
 However there's an increasing number of traffic lights 🚦...

 11:02am, just found a bakery!
 Vanhauwe Franck, we're all stopping for one 🥐

+11:19am, I think we might be calling it a day here.
+Everyone seems very settled.